scottgriv/PRG-Personal-Repository-Guidelines/README.md

 ## Project

-Please reference the [GitHub Project](https://github.com/users/scottgriv/projects/8) tab inside this Repo to get a good understanding of where I'm currently at with the overall project.
+Please reference the [GitHub Project](https://github.com/users/scottgriv/projects/8) tab inside this repository to get a good understanding of where I'm currently at with the overall project.
 - Issues and Enhancements will also be tracked there as well.
 - Please join the [PRG Discussions](https://github.com/scottgriv/PRG-Personal-Repository-Guidelines/discussions) to discuss this project!